Plotting

 Note

-So far, when using mesh-based seriestypes (:csg, :wireframe, :mesh3d), plots are produced by plotting whole primitives.
+When using mesh-based seriestype's (:csg, :wireframe, :mesh3d), plots are produced by plotting whole primitives.
 Thus, usually, nicer plots are produced if the geometry consists only of unions of primitives and not differences or intersections.
 If the geometry contains differences, the resulting negative geometries are plotted with thinner wireframe lines and/or with semi-transparent white mesh faces depending on the seriestype used.

 How does the plot recipe work?